skulden13/react-choice-multilist/README.md

 * [Yarn](https://yarnpkg.com/)
 * [Gulp](http://gulpjs.com/)

 ##Gulp tasks

 All gulp tasks runs with `gulp task-name`, e.g. `gulp dev`, from the project root directory.

 * `default` -- run `browserify` to build ReactJS files, `copy-fonts` to copy Fontello fonts to the `dist` folder, build `sass` files.
 * `dev` -- run `default` tasks, `connect` to a default browser, `open` it and run `watch`-ers.

+##TODO List:

+[x] - to rewrite layout, add SUIT components
+[x] - to remove Bootstrap dependency
+[ ] - to replace Lodash with Underscore (or better pure js) [ ] - to reduce file size of Component js, css; to compress of output files [ ] - to rename .icon Component to .Icon
+[ ] - to convert CSS styles to SASS for Fontello
+[ ] - to minimize style nesting